-Soon, however, Beth is seeing her husband lingering Owen (Evan Jonigkeit), lingering on the boat dock in the middle of the night, and the concerned neighbor (Vondie Curtis-Hall) begins checking up on Beth with increased regularity.
-That’s not to mention things start to get tense at work with Beth sharing her husband’s suicide note with coworkers.
-Even close friend Claire (Sarah Goldberg) offers a listening ear and a few nights out.
-Yet Beth insists on lingering in the home that her deceased husband built while attempting to make contact with him from beyond the grave.
+Soon, however, Beth sees her husband, Owen (Evan Jonigkeit), lingering on the dock in the middle of the night, and the concerned neighbor, Mel (Vondie Curtis-Hall), begins checking up on her with increased regularity.
+Things start to get tense at work with Beth sharing her husband’s suicide note with coworkers.
+Her close friend Claire (Sarah Goldberg) has offered a listening ear throughout all this, but her off of getting Beth out of the house for few nights is unwelcome.
+Instead, she insists on lingering in the home that Owen built while attempting to contact him from beyond the grave.

-There is also an excellent use of optical illusions and shadow to insinuate the presence of the otherworldly with our heroine freezing in double-take. making even the viewer ask, “Did I just see that?”
-Credit should also be given to the script from Ben Collins and Luke Piotrowski that, if nothing else, is unquestionably original in its exploration of grief.
-Yet can’t help itself from slipping into a few tried and true gimmicks and dropping a few plot points.
+There is also an excellent use of optical illusions and shadow to insinuate the presence of the otherworldly with our heroine freezing in double-take, making even the viewer ask, “Did I just see that?”
+Credit should also be given to the writers of The Night House, Ben Collins and Luke Piotrowski.
+If nothing else, it is unquestionably original in its exploration of grief.
+Unfortunately, with that being said, the writers can’t help but slip into a few tried and true gimmicks while dropping a few plot points along the way.

 When the film works, man, it works.
 A new evolution in horror is here with the frights living within, approaching the issues of mental illness without the stigmatization of weakness.
 Bruckner, Collins, and Piotrowski are to be commended for that point alone.
 Missteps aside, The Night House is a solid ghost story enrobed in the exploration of loss and mortality.